Simple Post-Training Robustness Using Test Time Augmentations and Random Forest: Introduction

 \section{Introduction}

 Deep neural networks (DNNs) achieve cutting edge performance in many problems and tasks.
 Yet, it has been shown that small perturbations of the network, which in many cases are indistinguishable to a human observer, may alter completely the network output \cite{FGSM,Intriguing}.
-This phenomenon pose a great risk when using neural networks in sensitive applications and therefore requires a lot of attention.
+This phenomenon poses a great risk when using neural networks in sensitive applications and therefore requires a lot of attention.

 Many defense techniques were developed to improve DNN's robustness to adversarial attacks.
-Yet, over and over again, after the proposal of a new successful defense approach, a new attack was proposed that found new breeches in the DNNs \cite{Carlini2017Bypassing,Tramer2020Adaptive}.
+Yet, repeatedly, after the proposal of a new successful defense, a new attack was proposed that found new breeches in the DNNs \cite{Carlini2017Bypassing,Tramer2020Adaptive,Athalye2018ObfuscatedGG}.

 An example of a very common and successful strategy for improving DNN robustness is adversarial training \cite{FGSM,Towards_DeepLearning_Resistance}.
 In this approach, adversarial examples are added in the network training process along with the regular examples.
 It is shown to reduce significantly the network vulnerability to attacks.